Skip to content

 'email_on_failure': False,

-'retries': 3, # Never fail on the first transient network blip
+'retries': 3, # never fail on a transient blip

-'on_failure_callback': slack_alert_on_failure, # Alert ONLY after 3 retries fail
+'on_failure_callback': slack_alert_on_failure, # alert only after 3 retries

 }